rrovetto/The-Space-Weather-Ontology/README.md

-# The Space Weather Ontology
+# The Space Weather Ontology (The Astrometeorology Ontology)

 ### Scope
 An ontology representing the domain of space weather to the extent it is a domain unto itsef.
 As such it will focus on weather phenomena in the astronomical environment as described by astronmers, stellar and planetary physicist and astrophysicists.